bhidalgo/NYC-Schools-2/README.md

 # Building the app
 `./gradlew assembleDebug`

+# Installing the app
+`./gradlew installDebug`

 # Running the app
+* If you ran the install command, and it pushed the application to the device successfully, then you just need to click the icon in your app drawer/home screen
 * Take the output from the build command, push it to a device/emulator.
 If on a real device you may need to enable your security settings to install a debug/unsigned build.
 * Start an emulator or connect a real device with USB Debugging enabled and run the application in Android Studio.